jsharp6968/mala/README.md

 ### Strings
 Strings is probably the most interesting tool in the basic toolkit.
 There is all kinds of interesting data to be found in your `t_strings` table, like passwords, keys, crypto wallet addresses, URLs, domains, email addresses, tool cmdlines etc.

-The `t_strings` table has a uniqueness constraint on the `value` column, and a reference by id to each instance of that string is held in `t_stringinstance` along with the `file_id`, `address` in hex where the string is located in the binary and the `score`.
+The `t_strings` table has a uniqueness constraint on the `value` column, and a reference by id to each instance of that string is held in `t_stringinstance` along with the `file_id`, `address` in decimal where the string is located in the binary and the `score`.

 Unfortunately it is also the bane of the whole application due to the volume of data.
 The output of `strings` has to be filtered in some way as there is so much noise, and the table holding references `t_stringinstance` balloons to enormous sizes.